| Memories from Eva Rippy Pybrum

 stream to make it deep enough to swim.
 The creek would usually dry

+up during the summer.
 There is one time Ella Marie and I both remember.
 Garland was with

 us and we were sitting at the store talking when Ed came by driving